SRDewan/Brick-Breaker/README.md

 # Brick-Breaker
 The classic brick breaker game in terminal from scratch without any special libraries such as pygame.
+It has 3 levels where the final level is the boss level with a UFO!

 ## Setup